svetob/blog/content/blog/elixir-logstash-json.md

 First things first!

-To make this easy, here is a docker compose setup which starts the ELK-stack locally with Logstash set up to read JSON input over TCP.
+To make this easy, here is a docker compose setup which starts Logstash locally, set up to read JSON input over TCP.

 `docker-compose.yml`
 ```